webshell/webshell-node-sdk/README.md

 *code* can be a string of the javascript, or a function with the javascript which need to be executed by Webshell.

+`wsh.exec` returns a WebshellCall object used to handle some events specifically to a call.

 ### Events

-The `wsh` object can emit several events:
+The `wsh` object and the WebshellCall objects can emit several events:

 #### wsh.on('process', ...)